ctrlcctrlv/FRBCistercian/README.md

 This font currently uses the Private Use Area, as these characters are not yet in Unicode.
 See `codepoints.tsv` and `codepoints.txt`.

 ![](https://raw.githubusercontent.com/ctrlcctrlv/FRBCistercian/main/dist/specimen.png)

+## Building

+Only FontForge is required.
+There's no SFD file, the source file is `make_font.py`, the entire font is made in FontForge's Python API.

+Just run `make`, see `Makefile` for commands.